MahrukZ/E2S/README.md

 - To setup your machine to work on the user interface, consult to the `README.md` in `/ui` directory.

-**_If your machine is not yet configured:_**

-- Consult the Wiki for instructions on how to [set up your machine](https://git.cardiff.ac.uk/c2061455/team_2_e2s/-/wikis/Setting-Up-Your-Machine)

 ## Site Accounts
 All passwords on the database are hashed with bcrypt.
 The un-hashed user passwords are below:
 - Martin James: martin12345
 - Rhy Jones: rhy12345
 - James Ohay: james12345
-- Helen Wilkins: helen12345
 - Max Norris: max12345
 - Johnny Bravo: johnny12345
 - Jade Pierce: jade12345